bdav-dev/kdm-finder/README.md

 You can also specify ...
-- ... how many emails kdm-finder should fetch for the search (sorted by receipt time, latest first).
+- ... how many emails KDM-Finder should fetch for the search (sorted by receipt time, latest first).
-- ... if kdm-finder should automatically start the search on application startup.
+- ... if KDM-Finder should automatically start the search on application startup.

 ### Search
-kdm-finder fetches the latest emails and determines if an email contains a KDM.
+KDM-Finder fetches the latest emails and determines if an email contains a KDM.
 An email is considered contain a KDM if
 - the email content, subject or sender contain (case ignored) `kdm` or `key` and
 - the email has an attachment with `.zip` or `.xml` as the file extension.